 |Sometimes options feel limited|

-If you have come to our website with questions wondering what is a fun 2
+If you have come to our website wondering what is a fun 2

-Picking the be top two player board games is a tricky challenge, as most of the board games in the world support 2 player mode.
-Knowing that picking the right two-player board game for yourself was not easy, we have created a comparison table at the beginning of this article.
-It gives a quick way to make a decision by highlighting the board game theme, age, difficulty level, player count and duration.
+Board game reviews are always slightly biased as we all have our preferences, so we have genuinely tried staying objective.
+Picking the top two player board games is a tricky challenge, as most of the board games in the world support 2 player mode.
+Knowing that choosing the right two-player board game for yourself was not easy; we have created a comparison table at the beginning of this article, so we hope you find it useful.
+It helps quickly decide by highlighting the board game theme, age, difficulty level, player count, and duration.

 We hope you enjoyed it!